stoeps13/connections-doc/source/user/eucommon/t_eucommon_insert_image.md

 You can add any image file format that is supported by your browser.
 The most widely supported image formats are BMP, GIF, JPG, JPEG, PNG, and RAW

+!!! note
-**Note:** This function differs across applications.
+    This function differs across applications.
 In Blog, Forums, and Wiki, you can upload an image from your computer, insert an image from the web, and paste an image.
 In Blog and Wiki, you can also use an existing image that you already uploaded.

 ## Inserting an image {#section_unp_4ts_sy .section}